icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [kics](https://kics.io/) — Find security vulnerabilities, compliance issues, and infrastructure misconfigurations in your infrastructure-as-code.
 Supports Terraform, Kubernetes, Docker, AWS CloudFormation and Ansible

-- [krane](https://github.com/appvia/krane) — Krane is a simple Kubernetes RBAC static analysis tool.
+- **krane** :warning: — Krane is a simple Kubernetes RBAC static analysis tool.
 It identifies potential security risks in K8s RBAC design and makes suggestions on how to mitigate them.
 Krane dashboard presents current RBAC security posture and lets you navigate through its definition.

 - [OpenSCAP](https://www.open-scap.org/) — Suite of automated audit tools to examine the configuration and  known vulnerabilities following the NIST-certified Security  Content Automation Protocol (SCAP).